Lily Lafleur at the Mademoiselle Chapeaux workshop - 2020

 In 2017, Amandine Barthélémy, a costume designer, applied to the workshop and introduced her to the Prix Savoir-faire en transmission.
 Chloé found this scheme ideal as it finally gave her the time to train someone.

-"In general, the people who apply for the Know-How Transfer Awards are highly motivated, they are in a serious, motivated and thoughtful professional process.
-That changes everything. »
+"In general, the people who apply through the Savoir-faire en transmission Awards are extremely motivated, they're on a serious, motivated and considered professional path.
+That makes all the difference."

 Chloé Thieblin